-Researchers from the two universities work with Studio residents and local communities in an open innovation environment to explore and research ideas that can deliver new applications of creative technologies, new delivery channels, new content, new experiences and new business opportunities.
+Researchers from the two universities work with Studio residents and local communities in an open innovation environment to explore ideas.
 The strength of the studio’s research lies in this eclectic mix of experience and perspectives within its projects.

 Digital Cultures Research Centre (DCRC)